 - Launch your podcast to your audience.

-That’s the 30,000 foot view of starting a podcast—the rest of this tutorial will go into extensive detail on each of these steps.
+That’s the 30,000 foot view of how to start a podcast—the rest of this tutorial will go into extensive detail on each of these steps.
 My goal is to make sure that you understand both what to do and why you’re doing it.

 In the first three sections, What Podcasting Has Done for My Business, My #1 Lesson Learned from Starting a Podcast, and You're Ready to Get Started, I’ll share with you my experience with starting a podcast and lay out the business case for why podcasting is worth your time.